Morse Code Recognition

 - 0 false positives during silence

-Adaptive neuromorphic signal processing.
+Ultra-low-memory neuromorphic signal core for narrow-band, frequency-stable event triage.
 Hardwired core + optional STDP plasticity.
 Inspired by 200 million years of cricket evolution.
+Not a general-purpose AI classifier — targets the earlier layer in the measurement chain, before expensive analysers are dispatched.

 Watch the 5-neuron Münster circuit process signals in real-time.
 ON1 fires only when it detects sustained 4500 Hz via delay-line coincidence detection.